 - Try a few different versions of the CTA text.
 E.g. “subscribe now” vs. “get your eBook now” vs. “Download now.”

 - Try a few different colors for the form itself: blue border vs. grey border vs. beige border.

 - Delete or add fields and see what happens with your conversions, you might be surprised!

 Do you have any idea on what else can you test?

-And remember, your conversion form is the most important element (along with the headline) for driving conversions.
+And remember, your landing page forms are the most important element (along with the headline) for driving conversions.
 Focus on making it as optimal as possible.